-(a) Shoreline stabilization.
+(3) Shoreline stabilization.

-(a+) Applicability.
-Shoreline stabilization includes actions taken to address the impacts of erosion impacts to propertyon development -and dwellings, businesses, or structures caused by the natural processes of es, such as currents, flood, tides, wind, or wave action, stream flow or velocity, or wind wearing down and carrying away material over time.
+(a) Applicability.
+Shoreline stabilization includes actions taken to address the impacts of erosion on development caused by the natural processes of currents, tides, wave action, stream flow or velocity, or wind wearing down and carrying away material over time.
 These actions include structural and nonstructural methods intended to mitigate shoreline erosion.
 Nonstructural methods include building setbacks, relocation of the at-risk structure, groundwater management, and planning and regulatory measures to avoid the need for structural stabilization.
-Shoreline erosion risks can be
+Shoreline erosion risks can be mitigated by measures including avoiding development in erosion hazard areas, relocating at-risk structures, and managing runoff to reduce or stop the loss of material.
+Therefore, shoreline stabilization represents one of a set of options.
+Shoreline stabilization is not an appropriate approach to mitigate the impacts of coastal flooding, which is addressed below in subsection (4) flood hazard reduction modifications.